 BOOSTER SHOTS AVAILABLE

-Booster doses of Pfizer and Moderna vaccines are available through our partnership with Inspire Diagnostics.
+Pfizer and Moderna COVID-19 booster doses are available through our partnership with Inspire Diagnostics.

 Who should get one booster (at least 5 months after primary vaccination series):